kaievns/the-log/posts/lead/drafts/people-management-101.md

 you being clear and consistent with them.
 That is where you really earn your standing with your people as a leader.

+## The key

+Some of you are very smart people, and you might be thinking to yourself: _okay, set goals, and follow up. how is that different from project management?_.
+And you are right, it does sound exactly like project management: set goals and follow up.
+The difference is that you're not managing projects, you're managing people.

+This sounds dumb simple, and yet this fact somehow eludes many managers.
+The ability to see other people, not as tools, resources, projects, but as human beings is what separates good managers from the average ones.

+As long as you keep seeing people as objects, and implement the goal/follow up system mechanically, you will keep failing as a manager.
+The reason for this is that you're going to rationalise yours and people's behaviour.
+And that's a straight road to disappointment.
+Because people are messy and irrational;
+including yourself.
+And until you really embrace this fact, you're not going to progress as a people leader.

+For the goals/feedback system to work effectively and collaboratively you need to _earn_ the trust of the person you're managing.
+And trust is never a default mode of operation between a manager and an employee, because the manager always has the upper hand.
+The trust needs to be _earned_.
+And the only way to reliably earn the trust of another human being is to build a human connection with them;
+to see them as people.

+So, listen to their gripes, and complains, and brags.
+Try to really understand their unique needs and wants without judgement.
+Even if those needs and wants seem stupid or irrelevant to you.
+Because they have full rights to do whatever they want with their life, and your judgement doesn't mean anything in the grand schema of things.

+Once you do that.
+They you will naturally tailor the goals and the follow up style to those needs and wants of the person you're managing.
+And that is the key to make that work effective.

 ## Wrapping up

+In the end of the day, people are not going to remember how many features you shipped, how much money you made, and how many raises you gave them.
+But, they will remember how you related to them.
+Did you see them as unique human beings, did you validate their wacky needs and wants, did you show up as a human being yourself.

+People will remember whether you showed gratitude when they succeeded, they will remember whether you offered your council when they struggled, and whether you were there for them when they failed.

+And that is as much direction as you will need in managing people for a while.